Scandie/openprocurement.buildout/README.md

     bin/circusd --daemon

-To to run openprocurement.api instance:
+To run openprocurement.api instance:

     bin/pserve etc/openprocurement.api.ini

+To run tests:

+    bin/python run_tests.py

+To print packages that will be tested to console:

+    bin/python run_tests.py --list-packages

+To specify groups of packages that should be tested:

+    bin/python run_tests.py openprocurement